christopheradams/elixir_style_guide/README.md

 * Keep existing comments up-to-date.
 An outdated comment is worse than no comment at all.
 * Avoid writing comments to explain bad code.
-Refactor the code to make it self-explanatory.
-(Do or do not - there is no try. --Yoda)
+Refactor the code to make it self-explanatory. ("Do — or do not — there is no try." —Yoda)

 ### Comment Annotations